 To provide you with a better understanding of wisdom teeth, we have provided the following multimedia presentation.
 Many common questions pertaining to wisdom teeth are discussed.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
-Dr Yamada is trained, licensed, and highly experienced in providing various types of anesthesia for patients.
+Drs.
+Yamada and Zeidan are trained, licensed, and highly experienced in providing various types of anesthesia for patients.